krother/training_and_teaching_methods/fundamentals/teacher.md

 * designing exercises
 * backup procedures when unexpected things happen

-Most of this book build your repertoire of teaching methods.
+Most of this book builds your repertoire of teaching methods.

 ### Questions: